The Justice Department sued Visa for allegedly stifling competition in the market for debit card payments.

 “We allege that Visa has unlawfully amassed the power to extract fees that far exceed what it could charge in a competitive market,” Attorney General Merrick Garland said in a statement.
 “Merchants and banks pass along those costs to consumers, either by raising prices or reducing quality or service.
 As a result, Visa’s unlawful conduct affects not just the price of one thing—but the price of nearly everything.”

-The complaint quoted Visa’s former chief financial officer saying: “[E]verybody is a friend and partner.
+The complaint quoted Visa’s former chief financial officer saying: “Everybody is a friend and partner.
 Nobody is a competitor.”

-“Visa offers lucrative incentives, sometimes worth hundreds of millions of dollars annually, to these potential competitors under the express condition that they do not develop a competing product or compete in ways that could threaten Visa’s dominance,” the complaint read.
+“Visa offers lucrative incentives, sometimes worth hundreds of millions of dollars annually, to these potential competitors under the express condition that they do not develop a competing product or compete in ways that could threaten Visa’s dominance,” the complaint reads.

 Visa General Counsel Julie Rottenberg described the lawsuit as “meritless” in a statement provided to The Epoch Times.

 “Today’s lawsuit ignores the reality that Visa is just one of many competitors in a debit space that is growing, with entrants who are thriving,” Rottenberg said.
-“When businesses and consumers choose Visa, it is because of our secure and reliable network, world-class fraud protection, and the value we provide … This lawsuit is meritless, and we will defend ourselves vigorously.”
+“When businesses and consumers choose Visa, it is because of our secure and reliable network, world-class fraud protection, and the value we provide. … This lawsuit is meritless, and we will defend ourselves vigorously.”

 The Associated Press contributed to this report.